tarunraohs/taskManager/README.md

 This is a simple Task Management Application built with React.js for the front-end and Django for the back-end.

 ## Features
-Create tasks with titles, descriptions, and due dates.
+1.Create tasks with titles, descriptions, and due dates.
-Mark tasks as completed.
+2.Mark tasks as completed.
-Edit and delete tasks.
+3.Edit and delete tasks.
-Filter tasks based on status (completed/incomplete).
+4.Filter tasks based on status (completed/incomplete).
-Sort tasks by due date or creation date.
+5.Sort tasks by due date or creation date.
-User authentication and authorization.
+6.User authentication and authorization.

 ## Running the Application Locally